Snehithan: Plot

 The story begins in a register office where Malavika waits for her lover Anand to come and register their marriage.
-She is accompanied by photographer Joji to cover the function.
+She is accompanied by photographer Joji, who is her friend's brother to cover the function.
 But when Anand does not turn up Malavika is forced to go with Joji.
 Taking sympathy on her, Joji helps her to get a hotel room, which leads to more trouble for them.
 Cops arrest them during a raid in the hotel and Joji's girlfriend Anu learns of this.
-To make things worse Joji lies to the police that Malavka is his wife and they are let free.
+To make things worse Joji lies to the police that Malavika is his wife and they are let free.
 Malavika's parents learn of their daughter's secret marriage and take the couple home, creating another twist in the tale.

+Malavika's family gets impressed by Joji except her cousin Vivekan (who wants to marry her) and his father.
+They try various methods to oust Joji but everything fails.
+In parallel, Anu's marriage is fixed with Anand.
+At last, on confronting Anand, he reveals that, on the day of his register marriage with Malavika, he was arrested by the police in a case of mistaken identity.
+But the time he is released, he gets to know that she was married, another misunderstanding.

+In the end, Joji and Anu unite and so does Malavika and Anand.